aneroid11/chessonline/README.md

 - Registration
 - Creation of a game room, link to which can be used to connect to the room
 - The chess game itself
+- Offering a draw or resigning the game
 - Statistics of played games for each user
 ### Data models description
 #### User